 Page 1: Biography

-This biography was written by Hilary Stace and was first published in the Dictionary of New Zealand BiographyVolume 4, 1998
+This biography, written by Hilary Stace, was first published in the Dictionary of New Zealand Biography, vol 4, 1998, and updated in February, 2006.

 Janet Munro was born on 31 January 1883 in Glasgow, Scotland, to Mary McLean, a housekeeper, and William Munro, an iron foundry warehouseman.
 Her parents married four years later.
 Janet sometimes used her maternal grandmother's surname, Henderson, as a middle name.
 She was educated in Glasgow and became a teacher of orphaned or abandoned children.
 She was also influenced by the writings of the popular socialist Robert Blatchford.